Which city is cheaper, Heidelberg or Nuremberg?

 In October, Nuremberg usually receives less rain than Heidelberg.
 Nuremberg gets 45 mm (1.8 in) of rain, while Heidelberg receives 57 mm (2.2 in) of rain each month for the autumn.

 The winter brings many poeple to Nuremberg as well as Heidelberg.
+Many visitors come to Nuremberg in the winter for the museums, the shopping scene, and the cuisine.
 Additionally, most visitors come to Heidelberg for the shopping scene and the cuisine during these months.

 Heidelberg can be very cold during winter.
 Nuremberg can get quite cold in the winter.
 Nuremberg is much colder than Heidelberg in the winter.
-The temperature in Nuremberg is usually 1°C (34°F) in January, and Heidelberg stays around 3°C (37°F).
+The daily temperature in Nuremberg averages around 1°C (34°F) in January, and Heidelberg fluctuates around 3°C (37°F).

 In the winter, Nuremberg often gets more sunshine than Heidelberg.
 Nuremberg gets 47 hours of sunny skies this time of year, while Heidelberg receives 38 hours of full sun.